What identification you need to bring

 - a higher chance of queues during peak times

-The requirement to show photograph identity documents was included in the Elections Act 2022.
+The government included a requirement to show photograph identity documents in the Elections Act 2022.
 The legislation requires polling station electors to show identification at all elections in England.

 More information